w3c-cg/swag/docs/security_guidelines.md

 To mitigate XSS attacks:

 - When interpolating input into a page as text, use a reputable templating engine that performs input encoding, and understand the context in which you are interpolating input.
 - When interpolating input as HTML, sanitize it using a reputable library such as [DOMPurify](https://github.com/cure53/DOMPurify).
-If you're rendering input in the client using DOM APIs like [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML), use the [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) to ensure that input is being passed through a sanitization function.
+If you're rendering input in the client using DOM APIs like [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML), use the [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) along with the [`require-trusted-types-for`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/require-trusted-types-for) CSP directive, to ensure that input is being passed through a sanitization function.

 #### See also